 For infants — The number of calories in breast milk can be increased by pumping the breast milk and adding a predetermined amount of formula powder or liquid concentrate.
-This combination is called fortified human milk (see "Patient information: Breast pumps (Beyond the Basics)").
-For the safety of the infant, this treatment should be undertaken with the supervision of a healthcare provider or dietitian.
+This combination is called fortified human milk (see "Patient education: Pumping breast milk (Beyond the Basics)").
+For the safety of the infant, this treatment should be undertaken with the supervision of a health care provider or dietitian.

-The number of calories in infant formula can be increased by adding less water to powder or liquid concentrate, or by adding a calorie supplement, such as polycose or corn oil.
-As above, for the safety of the infant, this treatment should be undertaken with the supervision of a healthcare provider or dietitian.
+The number of calories in infant formula can be increased by adding less water to powder or liquid concentrate or by adding a calorie supplement, such as maltodextrin or corn oil.
+As above, for the safety of the infant, this treatment should be undertaken with the supervision of a health care provider or dietitian.

 Infants between zero and four months require frequent feedings, typically 8 to 12 per day; older infants typically require four to six feedings per day.